 LeConte Lodge

-The Lodge, as you can see is rustic, with buildings constructed of rough hewn logs.
-They do not having the amenities we associate with modern life.
+The Lodge is rustic, with buildings constructed of rough-hewn logs.
+They do not have the amenities we associate with modern life.
 Heat is provided by propane and lighting by kerosene lanterns.

-The lodge features multiple cabins that can be rented for one or more nights, along with restroom facilities, a Dining hall, and Office.
+The lodge features multiple cabins that can be rented for one or more nights, along with restroom facilities, a dining hall, and an office.
 The office has lots of rocking chairs, both inside and on the porch.
 It also has books, board games, and a number of guitars you can use.
-Two young men were playing and singing on the porch when we are there, they were incredibly talented.

 LeConte Lodge Llamas

 Given the only way to access LeConte Lodge is via one of five hiking trails, supplies for the lodge must be hiked in or brought in via helicopter.
-Using a helicopter is expensive, and dangerous due to frequent high winds at the lodge.
-The Llamas provide the majority of the transportion.
+Using a helicopter is expensive and dangerous because of frequent high winds at the lodge.
+The Llamas provide most of the transportation.

 They were really neat, with so much personality!